iPrOp: Interactive Prompt Optimization for Large Language Models with a Human in the Loop: Methods

 \section{Methods}

-Figure~\ref{fig:concept} visualizes the conceptual workflow of our \textit{iPrOp} system.
+Figure~\ref{fig:concept} visualizes the conceptual workflow of our \textit{iPrOp} approach.
 The workflow begins with an initial seed prompt and proceeds through iterations of prompt updates and evaluations, led by informative samples, explanations, and data evaluation with performance metrics.
-To reduce human workload, each step can, in principle, be performed by either the user or the system.
-To simplify the implementation of our current web interface, the user provides the initial prompt and performs prompt selection, while the system handles the remaining steps.
+To reduce human workload, each step can, in principle, be performed either by the user or automatically.

 We formalize the process of the workflow as follows.
 The user is presented prompts in iterations and selects the preferred prompt $p^*$ based on their assessment $H$: